ginstrom/galaxy-conquest-game/docs/project_structure.md

 ### Main Game Files

 - **galaxy_conquest.py**: The main entry point for the game.
-Initializes the game environment, sets up the display, and manages the game loop.
+Handles command-line arguments, configuration loading, and initializes the game.
 - **config.toml**: Configuration file for game settings.
 Can be modified to change game behavior without altering code.

 ### Game Module